aws/aws-cdk/packages/@aws-cdk/cdk/README.md

 ## Aspects

 Aspects are a mechanism to extend the CDK without having to directly impact the class hierarchy.
-We have implemented Aspects using the [Visitor Pattern](https://en.wikipedia.org/wiki/Visitor_pattern).
+We have implemented aspects using the [Visitor Pattern](https://en.wikipedia.org/wiki/Visitor_pattern).

 An aspect in the CDK is defined by this [interface](lib/aspects/aspect.ts)

 Aspects can be applied to any construct.
-During the tree preparation phase the aspect will visit each construct in the tree one time.
-Aspects are invoked in the order they were added to the construct, starting at the `App` (root of the tree) and progressing in order to the leaf nodes (most commonly the CloudFormation Resource).
-Aspect authors will implement the `visit(IConstruct)` function and can inspect the `Construct` for specific characteristics.
+During the tree "prepare" phase the aspect will visit each construct in the tree once.
+Aspects are invoked in the order they were added to the construct.
+They traverse the construct tree in a breadth first order starting at the `App` ending at the leaf nodes (most commonly the CloudFormation Resource).
+Aspect authors implement the `visit(IConstruct)` function and can inspect the `Construct` for specific characteristics.
 Such as, is this construct a CloudFormation Resource?

 ## Tagging

-Tags are implemented using Aspects.
+Tags are implemented using aspects.

 Tags can be applied to any construct.
 Tags are inherited, based on the scope.
 If you tag construct A, and A contains construct B, construct B inherits the tag.
 The Tag API supports:

- * Add (apply) a tag, either to specific resources or all but specific resources
+ * `Tag` add (apply) a tag, either to specific resources or all but specific resources
- * Remove a tag, again either from specific resources or all but specific resources
+ * `RemoveTag` remove a tag, again either from specific resources or all but specific resources

 A simple example, if you create a stack and want anything in the stack to receive a
 tag: